-Ongoing teacher training will be provided in math, ELA/ELD, Early Literacy, Next Generation Science Standards and Common Core State Standards adoptions.
-Other areas addressed include the Integrated and Designated English Language Development which is provided to English Learners, using the ELA/ELD Framework.
-Data was used to compare with 2021-22 to determine student progress using multiple measures including local NWEA MAP scores and teacher created assessments.
+Ongoing teacher training will be provided in math, ELA/ELD, Early Literacy, and Common Core State Standards adoptions.
+Other areas addressed include the Integrated and Designated English Language Development, which is provided to English Learners, using the ELA/ELD Framework.

+Longitudinal Data was used to compare results to determine student progress using multiple measures including local assessment NWEA MAP scores, state assessments, and teacher created assessments.
 These actions will support the effectiveness of instruction in the classroom to support increased student academic achievement.